atteneder/glTFast/Documentation~/glTFast.md

 It focuses on speed, memory efficiency and a small build footprint.

+Two workflows are supported

+- Load glTF assets fast and efficient at runtime
+- Import glTF assets as prefabs into the asset database at design-time in the Unity Editor

 Try the [WebGL Demo][gltfast-web-demo] and check out the [demo project](https://github.com/atteneder/glTFastDemo).

 ## Features

-*glTFast* supports runtime loading of glTF 2.0 files.

-It supports large parts of the glTF 2.0 specification plus many extensions and runs on following platforms:
+*glTFast* supports large parts of the glTF 2.0 specification plus many extensions, works with URP, HDRP, the Built-In render pipe and runs on following platforms:

 - WebGL
 - iOS